mnot/rfc.fyi/CONTRIBUTING.md

 everyRFC is a single HTML page using JavaScript; it loads RFCs as a compressed JSON file, and so we try to keep the size of that (and other) files down as much as possible.

 `json-rfc.py` creates the JSON from the RFC Editor's index.
-Try `make rfc-index.xml; make rfcs.json.gz`.
+Try `make rfcs.json.gz`.

 JavaScript should be formatted according to [standard](https://github.com/standard/standard); try `make standard`.